OVERVIEW & JOB SUMMARY

-- Consults with Director of Human Resources on compensation analysis; all pay-related decisions including new hire offer, merit increases, market pricing data, relocation
+- Consults with the Director of Human Resources on compensation analysis; all pay-related decisions including new hire offer, merit increases, market pricing data, promotions, relocation, etc..

-- Manages personnel information for transactions such as new hires, promotions, and transfers.
+- Manages personnel transactions such as new hires, promotions, and transfers.

 - Prepares and maintains new hire files and collects required new hire forms to ensure compliance with federal and state regulations concerning employment.